Make a formal complaint to your employer

 Sometimes an issue cannot be resolved informally and you may need to make a formal complaint to your employer, known as raising a grievance.

 Check if your employer has a formal grievance process you can follow.

 If not you should provide your employer with:

 - any evidence to support your complaint, for example your payslips or employment contract

 - what you would like your employer to do

 They should look into the issue you’ve raised and set up a formal meeting.
 You have the right to get someone to go with you, for example a trade union representative.

 Once your employer has discussed the issue with you and reviewed any evidence, they will make a decision.
-You can appeal if you don't agree with that decision.
+You can appeal if you do not agree with that decision.
 Your appeal must be in writing.
 You have the right to be accompanied during any appeal meetings.